XeonAJ/awesome_ai_ideas/CONTRIBUTING.md

 2. Do whatever changes you had intended to.
 3. Make a proper pull request.

-### PR Templates to follow ->
-Only structured proper PRs are accepted!

 **NOTE:**
 - Paper links not required for beginner level idea.
 - Only Non-paid/free sources for directly accessable paper links are acceptable.